-Relax in the garden hot-tub, sit on the verandah with a glass of wine and gaze at the stars and snow-capped mountains, or enjoy our lounge for cosy evenings next to the woodfire.
+Relax in the garden hot-tub, sit on the verandah with a glass of wine and gaze at the stars and snow-capped mountains.

 Nikau Lodge has

-- Four extremely comfortable rooms : 2 King/Twin Ensuite, 2 Queen Ensuite
+- Five extremely comfortable rooms : 2 King/Twin Ensuite, 3 Queen Ensuite

 - A beautiful garden with lots of flowers

 - Five minutes walk to Kaikoura’s main street – off street parking

 - Free tea / plunger coffee in rooms

 - TV and DVD player in rooms